News and Upcoming Events:

 Annual Christmas Tree Recycling Program:

 Southeastern's Turtle Cove Environmental Research Station provides for the annual recycling of the region's Christmas Trees to help our coastal environment.
-We partner with the City of Hammond, City of Ponchatoula, Middendorf's Restauarant, Lowe's and Home Depot (for unsold trees), and since 2015 Southeastern's Sustainability Center.
-This year we have added Pennington's Hardware and Screenprinting in Madisonville as a partner in our drop off sites.
+We partner with the City of Hammond, City of Ponchatoula, Middendorf's Restauarant, and since 2015 Southeastern's Sustainability Center.
 See below for locations and dates/times for dropping off your Christmas Tree after the holidays to help make our coast a more sustainable one.

 CITY OF HAMMOND/CITY OF PONCHATOULA: Trees can be dropped off beginning Jan.
 6 through Mardi Gras from 7 a.m. to 3 p.m. at the Hammond Maintenance facility, 18104 Hwy.
 190, next to Piggly Wiggly Super Market.